PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Related Work

 \textbf{Self-Attention and Transformer.} Transformer-based architectures, eschew the use of recurrence in neural networks and instead trust entirely on self-attention mechanisms to draw global dependencies between inputs and outputs.
 Self-attention~\cite{NIPS2017_3f5ee243} is particularly suitable for procedure planning, which can be seen as a sequence modeling task.
 Compared with Recurrent Neural Networks (RNNs), long short-term memory (LSTM)~\cite{10.1162/neco.1997.9.8.1735} and gated recurrent neural networks~\cite{chung2014empirical}, the advantages of self-attention includes avoiding compressing the whole past into a fixed-size hidden state, less total computational complexity per layer, and more parallelizable computations.
 In this paper, thanks to Transformers’ computational efficiency and scalability, we explore the possibility of marrying Transformer-based architecture for procedure planning.

-\textbf{Learning to Plan from Pixels.} Another related work is learning dynamics models for model-based RL~\cite{hafner2019learning,9361118}.
-Recent works have shown that deep networks can learn to plan directly from pixel observations in domains such as table-top manipulation~\cite{NEURIPS2018_08aac6ac,srinivas2018universal}, navigation in VizDoom~\cite{pathak2017curiosity}, and locomotion in joint space~\cite{ehsani2018let}.
-Universal Planning Networks (UPN)~\cite{srinivas2018universal} assumes the action space to be differentiable and uses a gradient descent planner to learn representations from expert demonstrations.
-Prior work~\cite{chang2020procedure} proposes the conjugate dynamics model to expedite the latent space learning, but suffers from compounding error.
-Without using explicit action supervision, causal InfoGAN~\cite{NEURIPS2018_08aac6ac} extracts state representations by learning salient features.
-Instead, our method builds a transformer-based model that is amenable to long-horizon planning, operating directly on real-world videos and handling the semantics of actions with sequential learning.
+\textbf{Learning to Plan from Pixels.} Another related work is learning dynamics models for model-based RL~\cite{hafner2019learning,fang2019dynamics,pmlr-v144-amos21a}.
+Recent works have shown that deep networks can learn to plan directly from pixel observations in domains such as table-top manipulation~\cite{NEURIPS2018_08aac6ac,srinivas2018universal,Chen_RED_ICRA20}, navigation~\cite{pathak2017curiosity,qiu2021egocentric,pan2020cross}, and locomotion in joint space~\cite{ehsani2018let}.
+Universal Planning Networks (UPN)~\cite{srinivas2018universal} assumes the action space to be differentiable and uses a gradient descent planner to learn representations from expert demonstrations. \jk{Prior work~\cite{chang2020procedure} proposes the conjugate dynamics model to expedite the latent space learning, but suffers from compounding error.
+While they attempt to solve the same problem, however there exist some key methodical differences.
+Mainly, \algoName uses a transformer model to plan actions, which results in improved success rate, accuracy, and mIoU.
+Further, even with a good planner, due to the stochastic nature of predictions, planning is often low quality with a single roll-out.
+We address this issue with a beam search method.
+The adversarial training scheme proposed by Bi et al.~\cite{bi2021procedure} is a complex, multi-stage pipeline.
+In contrast, we implement an end-to-end transformer architecture, simple but efficient.}